cdsittampalam/documentation/docs/Invite Trusted Parties.md

 -----------------

 - When sending invites to trusted parties, you can:
-  - add from Qredo
+  - send from Qredo
-  - add from contacts
+  - send from contacts
 - As a user already on the Qredo network, you can:
   - accept an invite
   - reject an invite